 Money-only payroll funders, like full-service payroll funders, also offer an advancement to cover payroll, but they don’t provide back-office services, which could be a money saver.
 Handling your own administrative functions could give you the level of involvement you want over the payroll process — printing your own invoices and filing and paying your own payroll taxes.
 But handling administrative support in house takes away time and resources from other functions and big-picture initiatives and means you must stay current on payroll taxes to file and pay them accurately and on time.

 When reviewing your relationship with your payroll funding company, also consider the funder’s flexibility.
 As your agency grows, adding offices and expanding its client base and staff, consider whether your current payroll funder is keeping pace with you.
-The right payroll funding partner provides not just vital payroll support but services to help your business reach the next level.
+The right payroll funding company should provide you not just vital payroll support but with ancillary services to help your business reach the next level.
 Conversely, if you’re scaling back and refocusing, is your funder a cost-effective solution that can adjust to your needs without hurting your business with hidden fees or locking you into costly unnecessary services?

 There’s also a question of trust and reliability.
 In the time that you’ve worked with your funder, has it paid your temporary employees on time and ensured payroll taxes have been filed appropriately?
 Late payments or other administrative mistakes can be costly, causing major setbacks as you work through your strategic plan.